krishnodey/API-Quality/README.md

 **Anti-Pattern:**
 /desserts?page=5&pageSize=25 Update the resource desserts

-**Consistent Resource Archetype Names vs Inconsistent Resource Archetype Names** Resource archetypes are the basic building blocks of API endpoints.
+**12. Consistent Resource Archetype Names vs Inconsistent Resource Archetype Names** Resource archetypes are the basic building blocks of API endpoints.
 Two of the most commonly used resource archetypes are Document and Collection.
 The Document archetype usually includes fields filled with values that describe a resource, while a Collection resource is a list of document resources.
 To maintain clarity, singular nouns should be used for naming Documents, while plural nouns should be used for naming Collections.
 Adhering to these rules results in the Consistent Resource Archetype Names pattern.
 In contrast, the Inconsistent Resource Archetype Names antipattern occurs if plural nouns are used for naming documents or singular nouns are used for naming collections.

 **Pattern:**